CPBPG/TorchNISE/README.md

 The current state of the code is not stable and will be continued to be updated

+## Licence

+Licenced under Creative Commons Attribution 4.0 International Public License.
+We Request the Attributions to be in the form of citing the respective papers.

 ## Future plans

 - Include documented support for MLNISE training